Siunami/Javascript-Experimental/README.md

 # Javascript-Experimental
-A repository in which to test new concepts and challenges
+A repository to test new concepts and challenges